header

 Recipe: Pumpkin Vanilla Bean Scones

 I love scones.
-I love pumpkin.
+I love pumpkins.
 I love pumpkin scones.

 Ingredients